mwcraig/msumastro/docs/scripts.rst

 For a detailed description of which header keywords are modified see :ref:`header-patch-detail`.

 ..
 WARNING::
-        This script OVERWRITES the image files in the directories specified on the command line.
+    This script OVERWRITES the image files in the directories specified on the command line unless you use the --destination-dir option.

 Usage summary
 -------------